Skip to main content

 02The math, step by step

-JPMorgan Chase has traded at a P/E around 11 to 14 for much of the post-2008 era while paying a dividend yield of 2.5% to 3.5%.
-Its earnings grow modestly each year but reliably.
-That profile is the textbook value stock.
+A large bank might trade at a P/E of around 11 to 14 while paying a dividend yield of roughly 2.5% to 3.5%, with earnings that grow modestly but reliably each year.
+That profile, a low multiple paired with a steady dividend, is the textbook value stock.

 03What this is NOT